-The instructor has the responsibility of assigning an appropriate penalty which would be the following: failure of the assignment or removal from the class which will result in a failing grade (F).
-In addition, the student will not be allowed to withdraw from the course.
+The instructor is responsible for assigning an appropriate penalty: failure of the assignment or removal from the class.
+The removal from the class will result in a failing grade (F).
+In addition,

+• the student will not be allowed to withdraw from the course